-- different regulatory requirements for drug approvals in foreign countries; - different standards of care in various countries that could complicate the evaluation of our product candidates; - different U.S. and foreign drug import and export rules; - · different reimbursement systems and different competitive drugs indicated to treat the indication for which our product candidates are being developed; - · reduced protection for intellectual property rights in certain countries; - unexpected changes in tariffs, trade barriers and regulatory requirements; - compliance with the FCPA and other anti-corruption and anti-bribery laws; - · compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; - foreign taxes, including withholding of payroll taxes; - foreign currency fluctuations, which could result in increased operating expenses and reduced revenues, and other obligations incident to doing business in another country; and - · business interruptions resulting from geopolitical actions, including war and terrorism, or natural disasters.
+- different regulatory requirements for drug approvals in foreign countries; - different standards of care in various countries that could complicate the evaluation of our product candidates; - · different U.S. and foreign drug import and export rules; - · different reimbursement systems and different competitive drugs indicated to treat the indication for which our product candidates are being developed; - reduced protection for intellectual property rights in certain countries; - unexpected changes in tariffs, trade barriers and regulatory requirements; - compliance with the FCPA and other anti-corruption and anti-bribery laws; - · compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; - foreign taxes, including withholding of payroll taxes; - foreign currency fluctuations and compliance with foreign currency exchange rules, which could result in increased operating expenses and reduced revenues, and other obligations incident to doing business in another country; and - · business interruptions resulting from geopolitical actions, including tariffs, war and terrorism, or natural disasters.